Reception

 What next?

-Complete all the forms in the Induction pack and return to the school before your child’s start date.
+Complete all the forms in the Induction pack on line in Weduc and press submit to the school before your child’s start date.

 See you in September